ksimon17/freestyle-project-2022/README.md

 # Recipe Generator and Nutrition App - Freestyle Project (Python)

 Welcome to the repository of the Recipe Generator App!
-Please follow the instructions below to implement this program on your own.
+You can view the web application [HERE](https://recipes-freestyle-2022.herokuapp.com/).
+Otherwise, please follow the instructions below to learn how implement this program on your own.

 # Installation/Setup